mohammed-stalin/nlp_secondLab/README.md

-**Web Scraping and NLP Pipeline**

-**Overview:**
-This project serves as a comprehensive introduction to web scraping and building NLP (Natural Language Processing) pipelines using Python.
-Through a series of guided exercises, learners gain hands-on experience with web scraping techniques, text preprocessing, and NLP tasks such as named entity recognition (NER).

-**Key Objectives:**
 ## Part 1: Rule-Based NLP and Regex

 **-Objective 1:** Develop a Python code using regular expressions to extract product information (name, quantity, unit price) from user-provided text.